 The states set their own dates for the state contests.
-These usually occur in March, April or May, but must be completed by the national society entry deadline of June 1st in each contest year.
+These usually occur in March and April.
+The winner's entry packet and contestant video must be submitted to the National Society Oration Chairman by May 15th of each contest year.